An Introduction & guide to Mallorca

 Nightlife in Mallorca

 In the summer months, Mallorca comes to life with bars and clubs open until the early hours of the morning.
-You will find there are late-night bars with DJ's in most towns and resorts or, for a quiet drink, the exclusive cocktail bars and wine bars in the ports should be explored.
-If you're someone who likes to start the evening off early from the comfort of a sunbed and a cocktail in hand, then Mallorca’s luxury beach clubs are the place to be.
+You will find there are late-night bars with DJ's in most towns and resorts while, for a quiet drink, the exclusive cocktail bars and wine bars in the ports should be explored.
+To start the evening off early from the comfort of a sunbed and a cocktail in hand, then Mallorca’s luxury beach clubs are the place to be.
 For the night owls out there who like to end their evening (or morning) at 05:00, the Paseo de Maritimo in Palma offers up the major nightclubs like Pacha.

 In the winter months, whilst the resorts and major clubs tend to shut down, the city of Palma continues to burst with life.
 This cosmopolitan city offers something for everyone with plenty of bars to visit, from a quiet night with a cocktail or gin and tonic to a crazy night out on the town with friends.
 You see there is much more to Mallorca’s nightlife scene than the mischievous town of Magaluf!